Integrations

 GeigerLog

 GeigerLog is a free cross-platform log/plot tool for Geiger counters.
-ESPGeiger exposes a GeigerLog-compatible endpoint at /lastdata that works with GeigerLog’s built-in WiFiClient device.
+ESPGeiger exposes a GeigerLog-compatible endpoint at /lastdata that works with GeigerLog’s built-in WiFiServer device (the one that polls a device URL).

 Configure GeigerLog

-1. In GeigerLog open Device → WiFiClient → Config WiFiClient Device.
+1. In GeigerLog open Device → WiFiServer → Config WiFiServer Device.

 2. Set the IP address and port to the ESPGeiger device (port 80).